Built in 1930.

-The project is part of the March 2018 letting allowing contractors to submit competitive bids for the project.
-This project is being let in combination with another bridge replacement project in Clinton County on U.S. Route 169 at the Castile Creek Bridge south of Gower.
+The project was part of the March 2018 letting allowing contractors to submit competitive bids for the project.

-The Missouri Highways and Transportation Commission will review bids and award or deny the bids at their April 2018 meeting.
+The Missouri Highways and Transportation Commission award the contract to Capital Paving and Construction, LLC at their April 2018 meeting.

-The contractor may begin work as early as June 2018.
+The contractor were able begin work as early as June 2018.
 They closed Route 116 to all traffic at the bridge on June 4, 2018.

 Closing the bridge saves taxpayer money by allowing the contractor to work more efficiently and will result in a shorter construction period.

 By contract, the closure may only last 45 calendar days for this route.

 Because the Castile Creek Bridge replacement project on U.S. Route 169 south of Gower will detour motorists across this portion of Route 116, by contract the contractor will be required to complete the Route 116 project before they begin work on U.S. Route 169.